rrra/www/content/calendar/2018/hamfest-committee-meeting-4.md

-A shared folder is available to committee members at the <a href="https://cloud.rrra.org" rel="nofollow">RRRA File Sharing Server</a> for document sharing and archiving.
+A shared folder is available to committee members at the <a href="https://cloud.rrra.org" rel="nofollow">RRRA Groupware Server</a> for document sharing and archiving.

 Please contact {{< mailto W0HNV >}} if you have any questions about this event.

-Please contact the {{< webmaster >}} if you have any questions about the mailing list subscription process or the RRRA File Sharing Server.e.g. work and home e-mail) if desired.
+Please contact the {{< webmaster >}} if you have any questions about the mailing list subscription process or the RRRA Groupware Server.e.g. work and home e-mail) if desired.